vyklimavicius/EmployMe/Readme.md

 -A Manager can login Done
 -A Manager can view the Manager Homepage Done
 -A Manager can logout Done
--A Manager can approve/deny pending reimbursement requests -A Manager can view all pending requests from all employees -A Manager can view all resolved requests from all employees and see which manager resolved it -A Manager can view all Employees Done
+-A Manager can approve/deny pending reimbursement requests Done -A Manager can view all pending requests from all employees Done -A Manager can view all resolved requests from all employees and see which manager resolved it Done -A Manager can view all Employees Done
--A Manager can view reimbursement requests from a single Employee
+-A Manager can view reimbursement requests from a single Employee Done

 Additional Requirements: